ADHD Diagnosis and Treatment Specialist in Fort Worth, San Antonio, & Addison TX

 ADHD is only treated when it negatively affects day-to-day life and many individuals go through their lives quietly managing the symptoms without ever receiving a professional diagnosis.
 That said ADHD can cause difficulties in everyday life, especially in Children, and a professional diagnosis and treatment can help mitigate those difficulties and improve the child’s overall happiness.
 Sometimes hormonal changes over time can also cause ADHD symptoms to worsen, which can be problematic if it has gone untreated, and these cognitive changes can cause further disruptions in day-to-day life.

 Sometimes severe ADHD symptoms can be triggered in adults by massive disruptions to their habits and routines.
 Events such as having children, losing a job or any disruption of a constant force in their life can be the inciting incident.
 If they were not diagnosed as a child those adults may have trouble adapting to the challenges of their new symptoms and medication may be the best solution.

 If you or a family member have ADHD symptoms that are negatively impacting your life and happiness feel free to contact our medical professionals at North Tex Medcare Clinic and Urgent Care, we have a great deal of experience with ADHD diagnosis and treatment and will help address your concerns.
-We serve patients from Fort Worth TX, Addison TX, Carrollton TX, Richardson TX, Farmers Branch TX, Hebron TX, Forest Hill TX, North Richland Hills TX, White Settlement TX, and Highland Park TX.
+We serve patients from Fort Worth TX, San Antonio TX, Addison TX, Terrell Hills TX, Carrollton TX, Richardson TX, China Grove TX, Farmers Branch TX, Hebron TX, Forest Hill TX, North Richland Hills TX, Leon Valley TX, White Settlement TX, and Highland Park TX.